 Often though, it is more about how we approach it rather than just getting on and doing it then letting it slip because thought hadn’t gone into it at the offset … Oh, and I’ve been as guilty as the next person in years gone by for not achieving what I initially set out to do!

 - Set ‘Realistic’ targets – All too often we aim too high and as we move along, we realise this and rather than change, we simply let it slip by the way or we set too broad a goal!
-To make it work, set simple goals with small steps that can be increased as each becomes achieved.
+To make it work, set simple goals with small steps that can be increased as each is achieved.

 - Outline what you wish to achieve – To change, you have to take yourself outside of your comfort zone, otherwise you would have done it some time ago, wouldn’t you?
 Do a Pros and cons list so you can see the benefits and also check what hurdles may crop up?
 Set out a plan to check on progress/targets.

 - Is it something YOU wish to do? – Insure this is something that you want to achieve and not something to conform to someone else’s wish or expectation.
+If someone else’s wish, don’t simply fight it but search positively as to how you can find benefits to making this change.
+If you don’t, you’ll constantly find and have ‘evidence’ to back up these apparent findings, not to achieve it!

 - Accurate and Specific! – Rather than stating that you wish to lose weight, for example, be specific, ie lose a stone by year end.
 This may seem daunting but break it down into further specific and achievable slots such as 2lb each month by the end of March then 1lb Apr etc thereafter.
 Now it’s realistic whilst being specific.